michaelhawat/Pet-Shop/README.md

 # 🐾 Pet Shop Management System

 ## 📌 Overview
 This project is a **Node.js** application that interacts with a **MariaDB** database to manage a pet shop business.
-It includes features for pet grooming, pet boarding, product sales, and customer management.
+It includes features for pet services, pet boarding, product sales, and customer management.
 The backend follows best practices for structuring a scalable and secure service, incorporating database management, RESTful API development, and authentication.

 ## 🫠 Prerequisites
 Ensure you have the following installed on your system: